thiagoperes/IDMPhotoBrowser/README.markdown

 ### Using CocoaPods

-[...]
+Just add `pod 'IDMPhotoBrowser'` to your Podfile.

 ### Including Source Directly Into Your Project

-Simply add the files inside `IDMPhotoBrowser/IDMPhotoBrowser` to your Xcode project, copying them to your project's directory if required.
+Simply add the files inside `IDMPhotoBrowser/Classes` to your Xcode project, copying them to your project's directory if required.

 ### Opensource libraries used